anyscale/templates/templates/fine-tune-llm_v2/README.md

 ## Step 1 - Launch a fine-tuning job

-We have provided different example configurations under the `training_configs` directory for different base models and accelerator types.
+We provide example configurations under the `training_configs` directory for different base models and accelerator types.
 You can use these as a starting point for your own fine-tuning jobs.

 [Optional] you can get a WandB API key from [WandB](https://wandb.ai/authorize) to track the fine-tuning process.

-Next, you can launch a fine-tuning job where the WandB API key is passed as an environment variable.
+Next, you can launch a fine-tuning job with your WandB API key passed as an environment variable.

 ```python
 # [Optional] You can set the WandB API key to track model performance